 If this describes your practice, then here is a process for reducing your write offs by 99% and dramatically improving your cash flow.

 - Invoice clients electronically.If you are still mailing out physical invoices to your customers, you are delaying the payment process.
 Instead, you need to email out invoices and encourage electronic payment processing to speed up payments.
+Did you know that sending your invoices by using something like this invoicing software, can also help you to save time, improve cash flow, minimize any errors that could arise with your finances, and can increase your organization?
+Which is something that manual invoices may not provide.
 In fact, many customers prefer to pay electronically.

 - Send out invoices right away.Rather than wait until the end of the month, invoice clients immediately upon completing their work.
 While this tip seems blatantly obvious, most accountants kick the can down the road and bill at the end of the month.
 Billing at the end of the month for work completed the first couple of weeks within a month makes no sense.
 Instead, operate like most businesses and present a bill when the work is completed.